xiangXiang1024/rose_demo/README.md

-# rose_demo
+# rose demo
-a demo to use rose compiler
+This is a demo to use rose compiler